 (d) is not caused by drought conditions.

 Augmentation shall commence initially (before establishing MALF as required under condition 188) as per Table 5, subject to conditions 0 and Error!
-Reference source not found.. rates must be in accordance with the rates specified in Table 5 below:
+Reference source not found.. rates must be in accordance with the rates specified in Table 5 below

 Table 5: Augmentation of Maketu and NT1-8 Streams